Thoughtless2025/Thoughtless/docs/Progress.md

 ## Recent Progress

+*   **Session Summary (2023-10-27):** Refined session management workflow by updating `newsession.md` to remove references to non-existent blocker and error log files and consolidated this tracking into the "Outstanding Issues and Challenges" section of this `progress.md`.
+We updated `newsession.md` to reflect this change.
 *   **Environment Setup:** The development environment in Firebase Studio is set up and configured.
 *   **Web Application Structure:** Basic `index.html` and `script.js` files have been created to serve as the foundation for the web application frontend.
 *   **Firebase Integration:** Firebase has been initialized in the web application code, and the necessary SDKs for Firestore have been included.